xaionaro-go/secureio/README.md

 // Create a connection
 conn, err := net.Dial("udp", "10.0.0.2:1234")

-// Create encrypted connection (exchange keys using ECDH and verify remote side by Curve25519 signature). session := identity.NewSession(context.Background(), remoteIdentity, conn, someLogger)
+// Create an encrypted connection (and exchange keys using ECDH and verify remote side by ED25519 signature). session := identity.NewSession(context.Background(), remoteIdentity, conn, nil, nil)

 // Use it!